mccrimmonmd/utils/flow notes.md

   - Pros: makes syntax easier (e.g. no many-to-one shorthand), eliminates complexity of automatic defaults, easy to tell computationally when it's being violated
   - Cons: difficult to tell visually when it's being violated, increases complexity when defaults are needed (i.e. dedicated core circuit with unique evaluation rules)
 - variable number of inpoints
+- possibly...rethink literally everything??
+  - think in terms of wires, not chips--aside from the primitive operators, chips are just lists of wires anyway.
+Specify the *connection* over the source and destination.
+So, instead of `src->out, in:>dst`, something like `src >> dst (out:>in, and:>another, youGet:>theIdea)` ?

 ### Example